Skip to main content

 Why BLS signature?

-If we use the current basic signature algorithm, such as ECDSA, in Ethereum, there will be a problem of excessive cost.
+A current basic signature algorithm such as ECDSA in Ethereum has an excessive cost.
 This issue arises because the signature data needs to be submitted to the Layer 1 contract and requires payment of the corresponding cost.
 As the number of validators increases, this cost will also increase proportionally.
 By using BLS signatures, the cost of uploading signatures can be maintained at a constant level, unaffected by the gradual growth of the sequencer's quantity.

 Architecture

-Here is a simple illustration of the Morph decentralized sequencing network architecture.
+The following is a simple illustration of Morph’s decentralized sequencing network architecture.

 Sequencer Network Archi